oracle dba online, oracle database administration

 Good-Bye

-1. Now come the Linux Machine and create a table in Oracle with the same structure as in MS-ACCESS by taking appropriate datatypes.
+Now come to the Linux Machine and create a table in Oracle with the same structure as in MS-ACCESS by taking appropriate datatypes.
 For example, create a table like this

 name varchar2(50),